hard-codr/stardust/README.md

 Stardust
 --------
-A simple algorithmic trading engine
+A simple trading bot engine

 #### Why Stardust
 Stardust is a simple algorithmic trading framework.
 Its a framework and not a full-fledged website or an app that can be directly used.
 It has an algorithmic trading engine and provides a set of APIs to interact with this engine.
+This framework can be used to create the **trading bots** and other cool stuff.

 #### What it can do
 Stardust has the following components:
-1. Algorithmic trading engine
+1. Algorithmic trading engine (trading bot engine)
-2. Plugin-like mechanism to create the templates for the algorithm that a user can customize
+2. Plugin-like mechanism to create the templates for the algorithm that a user can customize (trading bot algorithms)
 3. REST API engine to interact with the engine
-4. Historical SDEX data importer and a backtesting engine
+4. Historical SDEX data importer and a backtesting engine (to test bots performance with historical data)

 Following is a high-level architecture diagram of the Stardust:
 ![Architecture](assets/arch.jpg)